 Your hike begins at Tenaya Lake’s Sunrise trailhead and leads to Clouds Rest, the kind of spectacular viewpoint that makes a 15-mile roundtrip journey worthwhile.
 But hikers be warned: If you have a fear of heights, this trail is not for you.
 In the final stretch before the 9,930-foot summit, the path disappears into a granite slope with sheer cliffs to the left and right.
 Just stay low to the ground and pray that the wind is kind—you’ll be rewarded at the top with a 360-degree panorama of Yosemite Valley and the High Sierra.

 Dome Sweet Dome

-Of course, Clouds Rest is just one of countless breathtaking trails available to experienced hikers in Yosemite.
+Of course, Clouds Rest is just one of the iconic trails available to experienced hikers in Yosemite.
 Towering nearly 5,000 feet above the valley floor and just begging to be climbed, Half Dome’s summit has a prominent place on the bucket list of nearly every seasoned California hiker.
-But this 11-hour trek is not for the ill-prepared—or the faint of heart.
+But this 11-hour trek is not for the ill-prepared—nor the faint of heart.
 To reach the summit, hikers must ascend a 45-degree rock face using a 400-foot cable system, an infamous section of the trail that has seen the deaths of at least six people.
 But as anyone who has made it to the top can attest, there’s no feeling quite like standing on the roof of Yosemite.